DHawkesford/the-wall/README.md

 - ✅ *Done.*

     Create a button that appears in the bottom-right corner that returns a user to the top of the page.
-The button should not appear if they had not scrolled down the page at all
+The button should not appear if they had not scrolled down the page at all.

 - ✅ *Done - see the [Changing the daily theme](#changing-the-daily-theme) section.*